 Luckily, when we make it at home, we can dial back the spiciness substantially. ?
 Whether made with curry paste in a jar OR homemade green curry paste!

 “This can be a quick 30 minute Thai Green Curry made with store bought curry paste – OR go all out with a homemade curry paste!”

 With the fresh aromatic ingredients used in South East Asian curries, I’ll always be an advocate of making the curry pastes from scratch because it’s not possible to capture that flavour in jars.
 But it’s just not viable to do that every time I have a hankering for curry.

 So I’ll reach for curry paste in a jar.
 I think the best green curry paste is Maesri (which also happens to be the cheapest at around $1.20).
 It’s sold at Woolies, Coles (I’m in Australia) and Asian grocery stores. (here it is on Amazon US).

 Maesri yields the closest result to homemade green curry paste.
 I find the other brands to be too sweet with less green curry flavour – and strangely, they are spicier!

 It’s inevitable using any curry paste out of a jar rather than making it from scratch that the curry will be lacking a certain freshness.

-So what I do is pimp it up using fresh garlic, ginger and lemongrass.
+So what I do is freshen it up using fresh garlic, ginger and lemongrass.